BZIvanov/Learning-CSharp/README.md

 - static - we can access static method directly from the class without creating an instance/object of the class.

 - void - void keyword means our method doesn't return anything it just contains some peace of code.

+- abstract - if we have an abstract method the class holding the method should be also abstract.
+Abstract method should not have any implementation.
+The idea of abstract methods is too require some design for the app, but to leave the exact implementation of the logic to the derived class/method

 ### Arrays